bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 It's like, okay, I want to obfuscate this a little bit more.
 Since the tower doesn't know anything about this, if you're not overwriting the data you're sending, you can just every now and then pop up some random junk that it's going to consume some of your slots, but it's going to make the tower potential analysis be screwed.

-Speaker 2: 00:54:54
+Mark Erhardt: 00:54:54

 And also, so the new appointment should happen every time the commitment transaction in the channel is updated, which also happens when the fee rates are updated.
 When you add an HTLC, when you remove an HTLC, you can batch that, you can add multiple HTLCs at the same time in parallel.
 For example, if there's an EMP payment.

-Speaker 0: 00:55:15
+Sergi Delgado: 00:55:15

 That's trade-off though, because if you queue kind of like your updates to the tower, which you can, it means that if your node breaks at some point before you send those to the tower, then you're not covered for that.

-Speaker 2: 00:55:27
+Mark Erhardt: 00:55:27

-Sure, but with Eltoo especially, grouping it would be much cleaner, because for the LM penalty, you would actually need every single state for the watchtower because your counterparty could use any old state.
+Sure, but with eltoo especially, grouping it would be much cleaner, because for the LM penalty, you would actually need every single state for the watchtower because your counterparty could use any old state.
-But with Eltoo you only, like You could stagger it out, you could subscribe to three watchtowers and only give each one third and you'd always be covered but none of them would see your whole frequency.
+But with eltoo you only, like You could stagger it out, you could subscribe to three watchtowers and only give each one third and you'd always be covered but none of them would see your whole frequency.
 That's also true.
-So Eltoo would make privacy and storage much better.
+So eltoo would make privacy and storage much better.

 Speaker 1: 00:55:57

 Ooh, but that becomes very interesting when there's a breach and they all try to grab it.

-Speaker 2: 00:56:02
+Mark Erhardt: 00:56:02

 Oh, that's fine.
 They can overwrite each other.

-Speaker 0: 00:56:04
+Sergi Delgado: 00:56:04

 They actually cannot overwrite.
 Well, that's what I wanted to say.